 Software as a Service (SaaS) is the business model of today.
 According to a study done by Virayo, over 80% of businesses use some type of SaaS application.

 SaaS applications run in the cloud, and they are often accessible both through a web interface, as well as through desktop and mobile apps (as needed).

 For a recurring monthly fee, people have a powerful online tool at their disposal.
 SaaS companies benefit from the recurring revenue and can roll out new features as soon as they’re ready.

-How a SaaS Company Works?
+How Does a SaaS Company Works?

+So, what is SaaS business model?
 SaaS is software owned, supplied, and managed remotely by one or more of its providers.

 - Customer Resource Management (CRM): Allows users to manage client information and track sales.

 - Enterprise Resource Planning (ERP): A SaaS application most suitable for big organizations.

 - Accounting and Invoicing: Business software focused on billing and invoicing services.